Kunal-Ladhani/Banggood-Clone/README.md

 # Banggood.com Clone

-This is a e-commerce website clone that we made during the construct week at Masai School.
-It was completed within 6 days.

 Banggood.com (https://www.banggood.in) is a multi-brand e-commerce store based out of China specialising in the sale of clothing, electronics, appliances, home-decor, jewelry and many more items.
 This website has sales all over the world.
 This collaborative project was completed within 6 days as part of the construct week of unit-2 at masai school.

 ## Deployment